matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Uniformly control access to Cloud Storage resources**

 - Uniform bucket-level access allows you to uniformly control access to Cloud Storage resources.
 - The feature disables ACLs.
-Only IAM permissions grant access to the bucket and it's objects.
+Only IAM permissions grant access to the bucket, and it's objects.
-- Uniform bucket-level access is recommended, because it unifies and simplifies how you grant access to your Cloud Storage resources.
+- Uniform bucket-level access recommended, because it unifies and simplifies how you grant access to your Cloud Storage resources.

 **Best practices for uploading data**

-- If using `XMLHttpRequests`:
+- If using `XMLHttpRequests:`
     - Don't close and re-open the connection.
     - Set reasonably long timeouts for upload traffic.
 - Make the request to create the resumable upload URL from the same region as the bucket and upload location.